 The one in Beijing took place immediately after leaving the airport, in a small restaurant located in a neighbourhood of crammed together communist style buildings.
-The lady who welcomed us at the restaurant was very friendly and talkative, too bad she only spoke Chinese and it made absolutely no sense for us what she was saying.
+The lady who welcomed us to the restaurant was very friendly and talkative, too bad she only spoke Chinese and it made absolutely no sense to us what she was saying.
 I think she was just happy to see us.

 The Peking Duck was the centerpiece during the meal and we found out a bunch of very interesting things about it.
 It’s a traditional food which is very important in the culture and tradition of a Chinese family, especially in the Beijing area.
 It’s like a birthday cake for us – present in their lives at birthdays, anniversaries and all kinds of special occasions.

 The cook brought out the duck on a rolling table and showed us how to slice it – in thin slices, with or without the crispy skin, drenched in orange juice.
 The waitress lady was explaining to us how to eat it: either on puffed rice pads or in a wrap of rice tortilla, assorted with vegetables and various sauces.
 It’s an art, like everything that relates to this country’s culture, the slice of meat with crispy skin goes only with certain veggies and sauces, while the one without the skin needs something completely different.